Best places to live in America

 - Median household income: $96,319

 Creve Coeur, Missouri, used to be synonymous with Monsanto, but a 2018 acquisition by Bayer put the future of the agricultural company town in doubt.
-However, Bayer is now filling the job gap in Creve Coeur, keeping this St. Louis suburb, which is near Chesterfield, on the upswing.
+However, Bayer is now filling the job gap in Creve Coeur, keeping this St. Louis suburb, located near Chesterfield, on the upswing.
 Among those who have called Creve Coeur home is actor Jon Hamm, who grew up in the small town.

 #33.
 Innsbrook, Virginia